xJeTq/HSS-371/README.md

-ALl of the projects I completed for Computers & Society (HSS 371) are stored in this GitHub repository.
+All of the projects I completed for Computers & Society (HSS 371) are stored in this GitHub repository.